 In practice the aforementioned entails that the Manager responsible for each indicator will have to, after capturing the performance data against targets on his/her respective operational scorecards, analyse the underlying reasons why a target has/has not been met and capture a summary of his/her findings on the Operational Scorecard.
-The Manager will thereafter have to compile a draft recommendation in terms of the corrective action proposed in instances where a target has not been achieved and also capture this on the strategic scorecard.
+The Manager will thereafter have to compile a draft recommendation in terms of the corrective action proposed in instances where a target has not been made on the reporting format of the strategic scorecard.
 Provision has been made on the reporting format of the strategic scorecard to capture both the "reason for deviance" in other words the results of the analysis undertaken) and the "corrective measures" proposed.